Chemical Peel Benefits, Precautions and Advice

 Advice:

-~ Check with your doctor or pharmacist before receiving a peel if you are taking any medications.
+~ Check with your doctor or pharmacist before receiving a peel if you are taking any medications or have a serious illness which may be suppressing your immune system.

 ~ The skin can be rosy in areas after deeper peels and spot treatments, this is a normal part of the healing process and will resolve in time.
 If this is bothersome I advise using a foundation until skin tone normalizes.

 ~ NO sun exposure for at least 4 days after peel and always use sun protection thereafter.
-I strongly suggest only using mineral block as opposed to chemical sunblock which needs to be reapplied every 45 minutes.
+I strongly suggest using only mineral block which stays at the intended spf until washed off as opposed to chemical sunblock which needs to be reapplied every 45 minutes.
 Using a hat and clothing to block the sun is necessary for the first four days and suggested thereafter.

 ~ Do not shave or use chemical depilatory or exfoliating products 2 days prior to peel and until shedding has stopped.